 Finding monologues is tough.
 We as actors want something that isn’t too long, or too short, well written, but not too well known, and most of all we want something we connect with.
 Finding a monologue that you connect with is the key to a great monologue!
 And that will be different for everyone.
 However, if you are looking for something for an audition, I would always advise picking a monologue that suits your age range.
-No one wants to see a 20 year old pretending to be an old man, or vice versa.
+It often won’t work in your favour to pretend to be a 60yr old woman, when you’re actually 25, or vice versa.
 So hopefully this specific list of monologues for young adults will help you find an appropriate monologue for your age range.
 This list is generally for actors from around 17-25.
 Enjoy!

 Note: some of these monologue are from published plays.
 We list these small extracts here for educational purposes and encourage you to always credit the playwrights and acquire the correct permissions if you wish to perform these publicly.

 Shakers (Jane Thornton & John Godber)

 Nicki, aged about 20, has always wanted to act: in her speech she tells the others about her chosen audition piece.

 Place: Shakers Cocktail Bar, in any major city.

 It is something that I’ve put together myself.
 Er… I’ve written all the words down on a bit of paper so you can test me.
 Yeah.
 Right.
 It’s called The Smile.

 Right I’ll start shall I?